 The critical thinking, problem solving, and logic skills developed from proficiency in early-grade math prepare students for high school math, where achievement predicts both postsecondary enrollment and completion, as well as well-paying careers and earnings growth over time.

-Students from urban counties were most likely to earn college-and-career-ready scores in math (44%), followed by students from suburban counties (42%).
-Students from rural counties were the least likely to earn college-and-career-ready scores in math (36%); there were no differences between rural counties outside of metro areas and rural counties within metro areas.
+Students from urban counties were most likely to earn college-and-career-ready scores in math (28%), followed by students from suburban counties (27%).
+Among students from rural counties, students in rural counties within metro areas were more likely to earn college-and-career-ready scores in math (21%) compare to students from rural counties outside of metro areas (20%).